- Land conservation which we refer to as “environmental Justice”; and

 - Participation Means:

-- Economic Justice – Utilizing acquired lands to incubate minority, disadvantaged-business-enterprises, as concessionaires, in the U.S. Outdoor Economy, a multi-trillion-dollar U.S. market.
+- Economic Justice – Utilizing acquired lands to incubate business enterprises as concessionaires, in the U.S. Outdoor Economy, a multi-trillion-dollar U.S. market.

 - Environmental Justice – Helping California and the U.S. achieve its 30 x 2030 conservation goals through the acquisition and conservation of scenic, productive, and recreational lands.